martinrotter/rssguard/resources/docs/Documentation.md

 RSS Guard stores its data and settings in single folder.
 What exact folder it is is described [here](#portable-user-data).
 RSS Guard allows you to use the folder programmatically in some special contexts via `%data%` placeholder.
 You can use this placeholder in these RSS Guard contexts:
 * Contents of your [message filters](Message-filters.md) - you can therefore place some scripts under your user data folder and include it via `JavaScript` into your message filter.
 * `source` and `post-process script` attributes of for [scraping](#websites-scraping) feed - you can use the placeholder to load scripts to generate/process feed from user data folder.
+* Notifications also support the placeholder in path to audio files which are to be played when some event happens.
+For example you could place audio files in your data folder and then use them in notification with `%data%\audio\new-messages.wav`.
+See more about notifications [here](#notifications).

 ## Cleaning database
 Your RSS Guard's database can grow really big over time, therefore you might need to do its cleanup regularly.
 There is a dialog `Cleanup database` in `Tools` menu to do just that for you, but note that RSS Guard should run just fine even with tens of thousands of messages.